majorgreys/uwsgi-deadlock-workers/README.md

 # Issue

-If a thread is started before a worker child processes is forked, the worker can fail to respawn.
+If a thread is started in the master process before the master process forks a worker child process, the worker can fail to respawn.

 In the context of CPython, the thread state must be updated after forking if there will be calls to the Python interpreter.
 This is handled by `PyOS_AfterFork_Child` in Python 3 and `PyOS_AfterFork` in Python 2.

-In the uWSGI lifecycle of a forked worker child process, there is an attempt to acquire the GIL in `master_fixup` before `PyOS_AfterFork[_Child]` is called.
+In the uWSGI lifecycle in prefork mode, there is an attempt to acquire the GIL in `master_fixup` before `PyOS_AfterFork[_Child]` is called in `uwsgi_python_post_fork`.
 This leads to a deadlock which explains the failure for workers to respawn.

 This issue is a duplicate of: